-5.1.1 Participants
+5.1.1.
+Participants

 Data were acquired as part of a multimodal genetic imaging project at Cardiff University in which 100 volunteers performed various cognitive tasks while undergoing functional magnetic resonance imaging (MRI).
 All participants provided written informed consent, and the protocol had been approved by the ethics committee of the School of Psychology, Cardiff University.
 Reversal learning data from 7 participants were incomplete due to technical problems.
-All data from the remaining sample (N = 93; 59 female, 34 male, 24.39 years $\pm$ 4.54 [SD]) were used for analysis.
+All data from the remaining sample (N = 93; 59 female, 34 male, 24.39 years ± 4.54 [SD]) were used for analysis.

-5.1.2 Materials and procedure
+5.1.2.
+Materials and procedure

-The overall task structure was identical to the first study but reversals occurred after a fewer number of trials (pseudo-randomized between 7-11, mean episode length = 9 trials).
+The overall task structure was identical to the first study but reversals occurred after a fewer number of trials (pseudorandomized between 7 and 11, mean episode length = 9 trials).
 In addition, the following task structure was implemented: (i) The task was split into three blocks, one private block and two social blocks (social blocks were always presented successively), each containing 12 reversal episodes.
-Each of the two social blocks contained 6 conservative and 6 impulsive episodes. (ii) Due the shorter reversal episodes we reduced the number of ProbErr trials: There were either one or two ProbErrs between two reversals; per condition (private, conservative, impulsive) 8 reversal episodes contained 1 ProbErr trials (+1) showed conservative choices made by the other, and half of the trials showed impulsive choices. (iv) After each conservative reversal episode, the other player perseverated for one trial (+1), while after each impulsive episode the other player made an impulsive (correct)

-choice. (v) The task was not self-paced as in the previous study but stimuli (for instance, presentation of other player's response or reward feedback) had randomized durations in the range of 0.75 s to several seconds.
+Each of the two social blocks contained 6 conservative and 6 impulsive episodes. (ii) Due the shorter reversal episodes we reduced the number of ProbErr trials: There were either one or two ProbErrs between two reversals; per condition (private, conservative, impulsive) 8 reversal episodes contained 1 ProbErr and 4 episodes contained two ProbErrs. (iii) In the social blocks half of the post-ProbErr trials (+1) showed conservative choices made by the other, and half of the trials showed impulsive choices. (iv) After each conservative reversal episode, the other player perseverated for one trial (+1), while after each impulsive episode the other player made an impulsive (correct) choice. (v) The task was not self-paced as in the previous study but stimuli (for instance, presentation of other player's response or reward feedback) had randomized durations in the range of 0.75 s to several seconds.

-5.1.3 Data analysis
+5.1.3.
+Data analysis

 We used the same methods as in Study 1 to calculate average accuracy scores.
 Similarly, the same algorithms as in the first experiment were applied to model trial-by-trial choices.
 The only modifications of the existing functions were as follows: (i) We added a mathematical rule dealing with 'miss' responses - in contrast to the (self-paced) first study, misses could occur in Study 3 as choice cue and feedback stimulus were presented for a limited amount of time.
-To keep the number of learning trials contributing to LLE scores comparable, an action probability $P{blue}/P{green}$ of 0.5 (that is, indecisiveness between blue and green choice) was assumed for missed trials. (ii) The sign of $\delta^s$ (positive [= conservative] versus negative [= impulsive]) was not determined by the currently higher Q-value ( $Q{blue}$ versus $Q{green}$ ) but by the more frequent choice of the participant in the last three trials before the predicted trial within a given reversal episode: If the dominant choice in the last three trials was 'blue' at the start of trial t, observing the other choosing 'blue' resulted in a $\delta^s(t) = 1 - Q{blue}(t)$ , while a 'green' choice by the other resulted in as $\delta^s(t) = 1 - Q{green}(t)$ .
+To keep the number of learning trials contributing to LLE scores comparable, an action probability P{blue}/P{green} of 0.5 (that is, indecisiveness between blue and green choice) was assumed for missed trials. (ii) The sign of δ^s (positive [=conservative] versus negative [=impulsive]) was not determined by the currently higher Q-value (Q{blue} versus Q{green}) but by the more frequent choice of the participant in the last three trials before the predicted trial within a given reversal episode: If the dominant choice in the last three trials was 'blue' at the start of trial t, observing the other choosing 'blue' resulted in a $\delta^s(t)$ = 1 - $Q{blue}(t)$, while a 'green' choice by the other resulted in as $\delta^{s}(t) = 0 - Q{blue}(t)$.
+Vice versa, when the dominant choice in the last three trials was 'green', observing the other choosing 'blue' resulted in $\delta^s(t) = 0 - Q{green}(t)$ while a 'green' choice led to $\delta^s(t) = 1 - Q{green}(t)$.